orkes-io/orkes-conductor-client/README.md

 ```

 > [!NOTE]
-> That's it - you just created your first distributed python app!
+> That's it - you just created your first distributed Java app!
 >

 ## Using Conductor in your application